schriftgestalt/glyphs-packages/README.md

 # Glyphs Packages

-Welcome to the Glyphs package repository!
+Welcome to the Glyphs packages repository!
 This repository contains the index of plug-ins and scrips for the Plugin Manager.
-In Glyphs, open the Plugin Manager with *View > Plugin Manager*.
+In Glyphs, open the Plugin Manager with *Window > Plugin Manager*.

 <img width="912" alt="Screenshot of the Plugin Manager window" src="images/Screenshot.png">